+No official genus name; formerly " Ornithopsis" eucamerotus Early Cretaceous (130-125 MYA) ? ?
+England Known only from fragmentary material Not yet officially named Early Cretaceous (time very uncertain) ? ?
+China A very large sauropod.
+Brachiosaurids-Long-Armed E Macronarians with very long necks Sig-Nosed Dinosaurs (Chapter 25) s and long arms, Brachiosauridae in cludes some of the larg est dinosaurs.
+Name Meaning Age Time Length Weight Where found Comments Abydosaurus Abydos [City in ancient Egypt in which the severed head of the god Osiris was buried] reptile Early Cretaceous (112-99.6 MYA) 60 ft (18.3 m) Two elephants Utah While most sauropods are known from bodies but only fragments of skulls, Abydosaurus is known from four excellent skulls but only fragments of the body.
+Despite living tens of millions of years after Giraffatitan and Brachiosaurus , its skull is very similar to these dinosaurs.
+Australodocus southern beam Late Jurassic (155.7-150.8 MYA) 68.9 ft (21 m)?
+Two elephants?
+Tanzania From the same location as Tornieri a, but a shorter-necked form.
+Originally thought to be a diplodocoid.
 Brachiosaurus arm reptile Late Jurassic (155.7-150.8 MYA) 85.3 ft (26 m) Six elephants Colorado, Utah; Tanzania For many decades, this was the largest known dinosaur. ^ Duriatitan giant of Dorset Late Jurassic (155.7-150.8 MYA) 82 ft (25 m)?
 Four elephants?
 England Known from a large (1.5 m), slender humerus.
 Once considered a species of Cetiosaurus (Cetiosaurus humerocristatus).
 Giraffatitan giant giraffe Late Jurassic (155.7-150.8 MYA) 85.3 ft (26 m) Six elephants Tanzania; Argentina?
-Considered a species of Brachiosaurus by most paleontologists.
-Lusotitan Portuguese giant Late Jurassic 150.8-145.5MYA) ? ?
+Considered a species of Brachiosaurus by many paleontologists.
+Lusotitan Portuguese giant Late Jurassic (150.8-145.5 MYA) ? ?
 Portugal .
 Originally thought to be a Portuguese species of Brachiosaurus. ^ Paluxysaurus Paluxy River [Texas] reptile Early Cretaceous (125-112 MYA) 60 ft (18.3 m) Two elephants Texas Possibly closely related to Cedarosaurus .
 Once considered to be Astrodon .
 Pelorosaurus gigantic reptile Early Cretaceous (140.2-125 MYA) 78.7 ft (24 m) Five elephants England Similar to the larger Brachiosaurus.
 Sauroposeidon reptile of Poseidon [Greek god of seas and earthquakes] Early Cretaceous (118-110 MYA) 98.4 ft (30 m) Eight elephants Oklahoma A gigantic sauropod.
 When its neck is fully known, it will probably surpass that of Mamenchisaurus .
 Sonorasaurus Sonora Desert [Arizona] reptile Early Cretaceous (105-99.6 MYA) 49.2 ft (15 m) Three elephants Arizona A small, poorly preserved sauropod.
-No official genus name; formerly "Pleurocoelus" valdensis Early Cretaceous (130-125 MYA) ? ?
+No official genus name; formerly Pleurocoelus" valdensis Early Cretaceous (130-125 MYA) ? ?
 England Known from teeth and vertebrae.
 Not yet officially named Early Cretaceous (130-125 MYA) 78.7 ft (24 m) Five elephants England A giant brachiosaurid from the Isle of Wight.
-No official genus name; former ly "Brachiosaurus" nougaredi Early Cretaceous (112-99.6 MYA) ?
+No official genus name; formerly "Brachiosaurus" nougaredi Early Cretaceous (112-99.6 MYA) ?
 Five elephants Algeria A poorly studied giant brachiosaurid from northern Africa.

-Primitive Titanosaurs- Early Wide-Bodied Big-Nosed Dinosaurs (Chapter 25)

-Titanosaurs were characterized by wide bodies.
-New discoveries are giving us more fossils are studied.
+Primitive Titanosaurs- Early Wide-Bodied Big-Nosed Dinosaurs (Chapter 25) Titanosaurs were characterized by wide bodies.
+New discoveries are giving us more information about their diversity.
+Within Titanosauria are many subgroups, whose exact relationships with each other will change as more fossils are studied.
 The dinosaurs in this list do not seem to belong to any of the various advanced groups (which together form the Eutitanosauria, or "true titanosaurs") or have not been studied well enough to clearly place them in the titanosaur family tree.